Mortimer Common: Sport and leisure

 Mortimer Village Partnership (MVP) is an independent not for profit organisation that was set up by volunteers in 2009.
 The purpose of the MVP is to involve people and groups in the life of the village, to improve communications, to connect people together and facilitate activities and events in order to enhance the lives of those who live and work in Mortimer and nearby.
 Several events are organised annually. including a regular lunch club, theatre trips, travelling theatres, events for children and the famous annual Mortimer Fun Day in July which attracts thousands of visitors from all around.
 In 2014 the group was awarded The Queen's Award for Voluntary Service and it continues to recognise the hundreds of volunteers annually by presenting them with a certificate and the addition of their name into a book of honour.

-Mortimer has several senior football teams including Mortimer FC as well as two youth football teams; Mortimer Stingers and Mortimer Hornets.
+Mortimer has a senior football team called Mortimer FC - Saturday teams in the Thames Valley League and East Berks League.
+Sunday team in the Reading & District Sunday league.
+There are also youth teams at U12 and U15 level.
 Mortimer Football Club was founded as the Mortimer Garth Football Club by Miss Bertha G. P. Capron of Garth House (and later of Little Garth), Mortimer.
 In 1915, Miss Capron had paid for land in St. John's Road and for the construction of a building there, called Garth Club, for young men, in memory of her nephew Nigel, killed in the Great War.
 Miss Capron (1863-1954) was the eldest daughter of the Rev. George Halliley Capron of Soouthwick Hall and Stoke Doyle, Northamptonshire, and settled in Mortimer with her unmarried sisters after her brother inherited the Southwick estates in 1909.
 The Garth Club was the origin of Mortimer Garth Football Club, the forerunner to Mortimer FC which is now in the Reading Football League Senior Division, in tier 11 of the football pyramid.
 Mortimer has won the League four times; in 1993–4, 1994–5, 1996–7 and 2001–02.

 Mortimer has amateur cricket and tennis clubs, cubs, scouts, girl guides and brownies clubs as well as the Mortimer Dramatic Society.
 A community centre was completed in the autumn of 2009, which is used as a cricket pavilion.
 The fairground is also used for travelling funfairs.
 On taking over from Sewards Supermarket, Budgens also took over the tradition of arranging the annual 'fun run', a 10 kilometre race around the village, which generally takes place on the last Sunday of September.